-IAG in exclusive takeover talks for Niki: source close to process
+IAG in exclusive takeover talks for Niki-source close to process

 Besides IAG, the owner of British Airways and low-cost carrier Vueling, bidders for holiday airline Niki included tour operators TUI (TUIT.L), Thomas Cook (TCG.L) and former Formula One world champion Niki Lauda.

-“IAG is the last remaining bidder and is still negotiating now,” the person said, adding that the company had put in the highest offer - a double-digit million-euro amount.
+“IAG is the last remaining bidder and is still negotiating now,” the source said, adding that the company had put in the highest offer - a double-digit million-euro amount.
 German newspaper Bild put the figure at around 40 million euros ($48 million).

 Niki Lauda, Niki’s founder, was quoted as saying on the website of newspaper Die Presse that he was out of the running.
 A source said Thomas Cook was also out of the race.